microsoftgraph/msgraph-bicep-types/samples/deploy-template/README.md

 ## Security Best Practices

-- **No Hardcoded Credentials**: All sensitive information is stored in configuration files
 - **Token Caching**: Implements proper token caching for performance and security
 - **HTTPS Only**: All communication with Azure services uses HTTPS
 - **Minimal Permissions**: Requests only the necessary permissions for the operation